troywsmith/PythonCourse/Course2/README.md

 nested loops: When there are one or more loops “inside” of another loop.
 The inner loop runs to completion each time the outer loop runs once.

 value: An object that appears in a dictionary as the second part of a key-value pair.
 This is more specific than our previous use of the word “value”.

+### Chapter 10: Tuples

+comparable: A type where one value can be checked to see if it is greater than, less than, or equal to another value of the same type.
+Types which are comparable can be put in a list and sorted.

+data structure: A collection of related values, often organized in lists, dictionaries, tuples, etc.

+DSU: Abbreviation of “decorate-sort-undecorate”, a pattern that involves building a list of tuples, sorting, and extracting part of the result.

+gather: The operation of assembling a variable-length argument tuple.

+hashable: A type that has a hash function.
+Immutable types like integers, floats, and strings are hashable; mutable types like lists and dictionaries are not.

+scatter: The operation of treating a sequence as a list of arguments.

+shape (of a data structure): A summary of the type, size, and composition of a data structure.

+singleton: A list (or other sequence) with a single element.

+tuple: An immutable sequence of elements.

+tuple assignment: An assignment with a sequence on the right side and a tuple of variables on the left.
+The right side is evaluated and then its elements are assigned to the variables on the left.